Physical Abuse in Nursing Homes

 If you or a loved one have suffered from abuse as a resident of a nursing care facility, you have options available to you.
-Don’t let the physical and mental harm inflicted by a person paid to care for your or your family member go unchecked and unpunished.
-The Augusta nursing home attorneys of Chris Hudson Law Group are standing by to answer questions and guide you through the process of getting compensation for inadequate care.
-Call us today at 706-863-6600 for a free consultation.
+Don’t let the physical and mental harm inflicted by a person paid to care for you or your family member go unchecked and unpunished.
+Chris Hudson Law Group is standing by to answer questions and guide you through the process of getting compensation for inadequate care or physical abuse in nursing homes.

 Types of Abuse

 Physical abuse can be one of many types of intentional mistreatment or harm.
 The American Administration on Aging defines elder abuse as a “knowing, intentional or negligent act by a caregiver or any other person, inflicting serious harm or serious risk to a vulnerable person.”

 Physical abuse can range from shoving or pushing to striking an individual.
 Types of physical abuse experienced in nursing homes include the following:

 - Involuntary confinement

 - Forcing an individual to take unwanted medication